Ambassador Earl N. “Phil” Phillips, Jr., Chair

 New York, New York

 Ben Jenkins is the co-founder and Chairman of Digital Bridge, a mobile and internet infrastructure investment firm.
-Previously Mr. Jenkins was a senior managing director and head of the Hong Kong office for The Blackstone Group.
-During his 12 years with the firm Mr. Jenkins led over a dozen private equity transactions across a range of industries and geographies.
+Previously he was a senior managing director and head of the Hong Kong office for The Blackstone Group.
+During his 12 years with the firm he led over a dozen private equity transactions across a range of industries and geographies.
 Before joining Blackstone, Ben was an associate at Saunders Karp & Megrue.
 Prior to that, Ben worked in the Mergers & Acquisitions Department at Morgan Stanley & Co.
-Ben received an AB in Economics with honors from Stanford University and an MBA with distinction from Harvard Business School.
+He received an AB in Economics with honors from Stanford University and an MBA with distinction from Harvard Business School.

 Chapel Hill, North Carolina

-The above images were taken at the annual Ambassador Award Luncheon, April 4th, 2018
+The above images were taken at the Phillips Ambassadors awards luncheon on April 4, 2018